HarmanBhutani/emotion-recognition-neural-networks/README.md

 # Emotion recognition with CNN

-This repository is the out project about mood recognition using convolutional neural network for the course Seminar Neural Networks at TU Delft.
+This repository is the out project about mood recognition using convolutional neural network .
+If you have any query , you can mail me at byteharman0101@gmail.com